Paul-Owori/PADA-Rides/README.md

 PADA - Rides is a platform that connects transport service providers to potential clients.
 Unlike most other transport apps however, PADA - Rides is designed to cater to persons with disabilities as well.

+You can view a hosted version of PADA-Rides on heroku [here](https://pada-rides.herokuapp.com)

 ## Installation

 Clone the repository